 9:40 The Live London Infrastructure Map Dr. Larissa Romualdo-Suzuki Senior Project Manager – Infrastructure 2050 Mapping Application, Economic and Business Policy, Greater London Authority

-10:00 Analogue to Digital Digitisation of real estate and our urban realm is allowing us to see and foresee space like never before.
-This session will explore how digitisation is driving urban innovation and what consequences these changes are having on our cities, buildings, business and society.
+10:00 Analogue to Digital: Digitisation of real estate and our urban realm is allowing us to see and foresee space like never before.
+This session explores how current digitisation is driving urban innovation and what consequences these changes are having on our cities, buildings, business and society.

 Savannah de Savary, Founder, Built-ID

 Nick Elverston, Partner Digital Economy, Ashurst

 Anne-Marie Keane, Associate Director, Palmer Investments